 Future Trends in Solar Panel Technology

-Looking ahead, the future of solar panels seems bright.
-We might see panels that are not only more efficient but also integrated into everyday materials, like windows or roof tiles.
+What does the future of solar panels look like?
+Perhaps we’ll see more-efficient panels that are also integrated into everyday materials, such as windows or roof tiles.

 Conclusion